Marco J. Jimenez

 J.D., Yale Law School

-Contracts, Remedies, International Sales Law and Arbitration, Honors Colloquium, Western Legal Thought Seminar, and Jurisprudence Honors Seminar
+Contracts, Remedies, International Sales Law and Arbitration, Western Legal Thought, Jurisprudence, Roman Law, and Honors Colloquium

 Professor Jimenez graduated in 2000 from Yale Law School, where he was an Olin Fellow and a member of the Yale Journal on Regulation and the Yale Journal of International Law.
 He received his undergraduate degrees in International Relations (B.A.) and Finance and Business Economics (B.S.) from the University of Southern California, where he graduated magna cum laude in 1997.
 He is also a member of Phi Beta Kappa.

-Before joining Stetson's faculty in 2006, Professor Jimenez clerked for the Honorable James Lawrence King on the U.S. District Court for the Southern District of Florida, and practiced in the areas of contract, antitrust, and securities law for several large law firms in Los Angeles.
+Before joining Stetson's faculty in 2006, Professor Jimenez clerked for the Honorable James Lawrence King on the U.S. District Court for the Southern District of Florida, and practiced in the areas of contract, antitrust, and securities law.

-Professor Jimenez' areas of academic interest include contracts, remedies, jurisprudence, law and economics, and western legal history and thought, and his articles have appeared in such journals as the UCLA Law Review, the Pepperdine Law Review, the Emory Law Journal, and the Fordham Law Review.
+Professor Jimenez' areas of academic interest include contracts, remedies, jurisprudence, law and economics, and western legal history and thought, and his articles have appeared in such journals as the UCLA Law Review, the Fordham Law Review, the Pepperdine Law Review, the Emory Law Journal, and the Florida State University Law Review.